FarmerAbdulAlim/learn-react-by-building-50-projects/README.md

 # 03. Product List App
 ### Difficulty: Easy (2/10)
-### Topics Covered
+### You Will Learn
-- Creating Components.
+- How to create and reuse components when needed.
-- Using same components to make similar types of contents.
+- How to use same components to make similar types of contents (which is the react's one of the best features).

 ### Project Description
 This tiny project belongs to a simple UI which shows a list of products.
 Each section of products looks similar, but different in data which invokes developers to use React in their app.